sekhansen/text-mining-tutorial/README.md

 3. Change directory to the folder containing the code and speech data by typing “cd path_to_tutorial”, where path_to_tutorial is the path to the folder.
 On OS X (Windows) you can type “ls” (“dir”) on the command line to make sure all the files above are in the working directory.

 4. Type “python setup.py build_ext --inplace” into the command line.
-On Windows, if you get the error message “unable to find vcvarsall.bat,” try specifying the compiler by using the command “python setup.py build_ext --inplace --compiler=mingw32.”
+On Windows, if you get the error message “unable to find vcvarsall.bat,” try specifying the compiler by using the command “python setup.py build_ext --inplace --compiler=mingw32,” or finding further information on <https://github.com/cython/cython/wiki/CythonExtensionsOnWindows>.
 On OS X, you may need to run the command as an administrator by typing “sudo python setup.py build_ext --inplace” and entering your password.
 If the code successfully compiles, there should be no error messages, but potentially numerous warning messages relating to using a deprecated numpy API and unused functions.
 These can be safely ignored.

 ### FOLLOWING THE TUTORIAL